11 Counties, 1 Region

 National Security & Defense

-Anchored by Naval Support Activity Crane (NSA Crane), the third-largest naval installation in the world, the Indiana Uplands is home to one of the most strategically important defense…
+Anchored by Naval Weapons Station Crane (NWS Crane), the third-largest naval installation in the world, the Indiana Uplands is home to one of the most strategically important defense…

 Our Roots